Testosterone. Even the word alone sounds manly.

 Testosterone replacement therapy works by increasing the amount of testosterone in your system.
 You’ll take synthetic testosterone to make up for low levels of the natural hormone in your body.

-It may take three to six months for symptoms to improve as testosterone builds up in your bloodstream and you figure out the best dose and regimen with your healthcare provider.
+It may take six weeks to 12 months for symptoms to improve as testosterone builds up in your bloodstream and you figure out the best dose and regimen with your healthcare provider.

 Gels.
 Gels also deliver testosterone into the bloodstream via the skin.
 You can apply a testosterone gel to your skin once a day.
 Take care not to transfer testosterone gel onto other people through skin-to-skin contact.

 Pills.
-Testosterone can also come in pills or capsules.
+Oral testosterone can also come in pills or capsules.
 These often contain testosterone undecanoate, a long-acting form of the hormone.

 Implants.
 Now we’re on to the more scary-sounding TRT treatments.
 Implants (also known as pellets) are implanted under the skin and slowly release testosterone into your system.
 They usually last three to six months before a new implant is placed.

-Injections.
-Testosterone can also be administered via an injection.
+Intramuscular injections.
+Testosterone can also be administered via an intramuscular injection.
 You might get this done by a healthcare professional in a clinical setting or be taught how to administer your own injections at home.

-Your healthcare provider can help you assess which type of TRT is right for you.
+Your healthcare provider can help you assess which type of testosterone supplementation is right for you.

 Be sure to let them know if there’s a type of TRT you’d rather avoid.
 Perhaps you’re not a fan of needles (who is?), so you’d rather not have a testosterone injection, for example.